AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_DPS/Configuring_Azure_IoT_DPS_integration_extension.md

 ## Get the credentials

-This step explains where you can get the credentials for setting up the Azure DPS integration in Coiote DM.
+This step explains where you can get the credentials for setting up the Azure DPS integration in {{ short_name }}.

 ### ID Scope